rizlas/whatsapp_desktop/README.md

 # WhatsApp Desktopish

 This repo will bring to linux and docker users Whatsapp Desktop app.
 This is an unofficial app and is not verified by WhatsApp LLC nor affiliated or supported.
-It's just Electron under the hood (that's why I said desktopish).
+It's just Electron under the hood (that's why I say desktopish).

-How you say?
+You say how?

 - Using Nativefier that is a command-line tool to easily create a “desktop app” for any web site with minimal fuss. <https://github.com/nativefier/nativefier>
 - Docker and docker-compose to keep your system clean and avoiding commands like